-- 59. Output bonus: This is a monetary bonus which the college receives in recognition of efficient or outstanding service delivery.
+- 57. Output funding: This is a monetary bonus which the college receives in recognition of efficient or outstanding service delivery.
 The methodology for calculating the bonus is a DHET determination.
-However, in arriving at the methodology, the following should be considered: - a) The ratio of past successful completions to past enrolments, and previous versions of this ratio, applicable to previous years (see paragraphs 51 and 53).
-Both absolute levels of this ratio, and improvements in this ratio over time, should be taken into account. - b) Attainment of development targets in the strategic plan of the college, including targets relating to the representivity of students. - c) Average examination scores attained by students.
+However, in arriving at the methodology, the following should be considered: - a) The ratio of past successful completions to past enrolments, and previous versions of this ratio, applicable to previous years (see paragraphs 50 and 52).
+Both absolute levels of this ratio, and improvements in this ratio over time, should be taken into account. - b) Attainment of development targets in the strategic plan of the college, including targets relating to the representativity of students.